Bearium-BB/Just-The-Docs-Template/README.md

 DONE:

 GitFundimentals
-· Git Fundamentals.  - Eli Started 9/26 Finished 9/26 Due 9/30
+- Git Fundamentals.
+Eli Started 9/26 Finished 9/26 Due 9/30

-o Configuring Git
+- Configuring Git

-o Initializing a Repo
+- Initializing a Repo

-o Staging and Commit Files
+- Staging and Commit Files

-o Status, Log, and Diff
+- Status, Log, and Diff

-o Using a Git Ignore File
+- Using a Git Ignore File

 · The role of version control in software development.  - Claudia, Started 9/26 Finished 9/26 Due 9/30